How to Install and Run Jenkins With Docker Compose

 Enter the password and click Continue.

-Select Install Suggested Plugins on the next page.
+On the next page, select Install Suggested Plugins.
 When Jenkins finishes, it will prompt you for a new admin user and password.
-Enter a user name and password and click Save and Continue.
+Enter a username and password, and click Save and Continue.

 The next page gives you a chance to change the host name of your controller.
 For this tutorial, you can accept the default and click Save and Finish.